Previous dayOctober 28, 2025Next day

 2.6 km---AutoUSGS →

-At 16:54 UTC on October 28, 2025, a magnitude 2.4 tremor occurred 14 km E of Bodie, CA. At a depth of just 2.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.193°N, -118.852°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+At 16:54 UTC on October 28, 2025, a magnitude 2.4 tremor occurred 14 km E of Bodie, CA. This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-10-28